NOAA-EMC/NCEPLIBS-nemsio/README.md

 # NEMSIO

-Performs I/O for the NCEP models using NEMS.
-This is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.
+The NCEPLIBS-nemsio library and utilities perform I/O for the NCEP models using NOAA Environmental Modeling System (NEMS) format.
+The NCEPLIBS-nemsio code is part of the [NCEPLIBS](https://github.com/NOAA-EMC/NCEPLIBS) project.

 For complete documentation see https://noaa-emc.github.io/NCEPLIBS-nemsio/.

-For more information about NEMS, the [NEMS NMMB documentation site](https://nomads.ncep.noaa.gov/txt_descriptions/NEMS_NMM_doc.shtml).
+For more information about NEMS, see the [NEMS NMMB documentation site](https://nomads.ncep.noaa.gov/txt_descriptions/NEMS_NMM_doc.shtml).

 ## Authors